API 5L Line Pipe

 Coating and Surface Treatment

-The API 5L carbon steel pipe’s coating and surface treatment can also impact its performance.
+The API 5L line pipe’s coating and surface treatment can also impact its performance.
 Different coatings and treatments can protect against corrosion, abrasion, and other external factors affecting the pipe’s durability.
 Some common coatings and surface treatments include epoxy, zinc, and polyethene.
 Choose a coating or treatment that provides the level of protection your project requires.

 5